Last Updated: March 20, 2021

 18. LinkedIn users spend an average of 8.52 minutes on the site each day.

 Since LinkedIn is an excellent place to engage with fellow professionals, co-workers, and employers, it’s no wonder that its users spend a considerable amount of time on it each day.

 LinkedIn isn’t just a platform for professionals to seek work or for employers to find employees.
 It can also be used as an effective marketing platform.
 Many marketers are happy with the ROI they’re getting through LinkedIn.
 To understand why, let’s take a look at these key facts and figures.

-94% of the B2B marketers using social media are on LinkedIn.
-This makes LinkedIn the top channel for content distribution by B2B marketers.
+Linkedin stats show that 96% of the B2B marketers use LinkedIn for their organic marketing strategy.
+It makes LinkedIn the top channel for content distribution by B2B marketers.
 By publishing content on LinkedIn, marketers can create more leads, relationships, and bonds with millions of interested users.

 22. Content with images gets double the comments.

 LinkedIn growth trends are similar to other trends when it comes to online content.
 People are just innately attracted to posts with more visuals.
 The latest blogging statistics show that 54% of bloggers include more than one image per post.
 For marketers, this means they should get media-heavy with their content while ensuring that performance isn’t hindered along the way.

 23. Content with videos is 5 times more likely to get comments.

 Images are a crucial piece of media when it comes to garnering comments.
 However, it’s videos that marketers should be after as they gain much higher engagement.
 Of course, marketers should avoid adding videos that are too long.